ncallaway/nightowl/README.md

 A cli for managing a collection of http requests across a collection of environments.
 Designed to be useful as part of local development and integration test suites.

+Note: This project is still in development and should not be used.

 ## CLI Design Examples